Lazar Kaganovich: "Iron Lazar"

 In spring 1935, Kaganovich was replaced as the secretary in charge of party organisation, and as chairman of the purge commission, by Nikolai Yezhov, the future head of the NKVD, whose rise was a harbinger of the Great Purge.
 Kaganovich had handpicked Yezhov in 1933 to be deputy head of the purge commission, significantly boosting his career.
 In March 1935, Kaganovich was replaced as first secretary of the Moscow party organisation, by Nikita Khrushchev.

 From February 1935 to 1937, Kaganovich was Narkom (Minister) for the railways.
 This was the first step in his eventual switch from party to economic work, but in 1935, he played a significant role in preparations for the Great Purge.
 Even before it started, he organized the arrests of thousands of railway administrators and managers accused of sabotage..
 Before the opening of the first of the Moscow show trials in August 1936, Kaganovich and Yezhov jointly reported to Stalin, who was on vacation, about progress in forcing the defendants to confess.
-He was also in Moscow to facilitate Yezhov's appointment as head of the NKVD, after Stalin had demanded the sacking of the incumbent, Genrikh Yagoda, which Kaganovich praised as a "remarkable and wise decision of our father."
+He was also in Moscow to facilitate Yezhov's appointment as head of the NKVD, after Stalin had demanded the removal of the incumbent, Genrikh Yagoda, which Kaganovich praised as a "remarkable and wise decision of our father."

-During the Great Purge, Kaganovich was sent from Moscow to Ivanovo, the Kuban, Smolensk and elsewhere, to instigate sackings and arrests.
+During the Great Purge, Kaganovich was sent from Moscow to Ivanovo, the Kuban, Smolensk and elsewhere, to instigate removals and arrests.
 In Ivanovo, he ordered the arrests of the provincial party secretary, and the head of the propaganda department, and accused a majority of the executive of being "enemies of the people".
 His visit became known as the "black tornado".